getify/foi-lang/Foi-Guide.md

 add6(12);                       // 18
 ```

+Notice the intentional visual semantic of the `| |` pipes call-form compared to traditional `( )` call-form: the pipes are still *open*, meaning they're still expecting more arguments (the rest of the application); by contrast, the `( )` is *closed* so all arguments are assumed to already be present and application (function call) is performed immediately.

 Regardless of the arity (expected number of arguments) of the function or operator, and no matter how many arguments you pass, the `|    |` will always *partially apply*, meaning the arguments are remembered for later, but the function is not yet invoked:

 ```java